iadeelzafar/Monak/README.md

 * Butterknife:

-<a href="https://github.com/JakeWharton/butterknife">Butterknife</a> binds Android views and callbacks to fields and methods.
+<a href="https://github.com/JakeWharton/butterknife">Butterknife</a> is used to bind Android views and callbacks to fields and methods.
 * ConnectionBuddy:

 <a href="https://github.com/zplesac/android_connectionbuddy">ConnectionBuddy</a> is a library for handling connection change events.